-- 1. All players are required to have Government-issued picture IDs and present them to opposing teams and staff upon request. - 2.
-All Players are required to present their digital CSI Membership Card, which can be found in the FargoRate App, to staff upon request. - 3.
-Minors playing in the event are not required to have Photo Identification but must have adult supervision with Government-issued ID.
+- 1. All players are required to have Government-issued photo ID and present it to staff and opponents upon request. - 2.
+All Players are required to present their digital CSI Membership Card, which can be found in the FargoRate App, to staff and opponents upon request. - 3.
+Minors playing in the event are not required to have photo ID but must have adult supervision with Government-issued photo ID.